 UDI Laser Marking

-With the new UDI requirements, Boedeker Plastics, Inc. added UDI laser marking technology in 2018 for medical industry clients.
+With the new Unique Device Identification (UDI) requirements, Boedeker Plastics, Inc. added UDI laser marking technology in 2018 for medical industry clients.
 Boedeker Plastics, Inc. was the first company in North America to combine ISO Certified 13485 plastics only precision CNC machining with in-house UDI laser marking technology.
 This added technology offers medical customers a single source solution for high quality parts that comply with the FDA’s new UDI labeling requirements.

 Our UDI Laser Marking system is comprised of a Worx housing and Keyence MD-X1020 Hybrid Laser Marker.